What if this child is not autistic and the mother is seeking attention?

 We hired Attorney Bill Laviano to represent us.
 As it turned out, ours was not a conventional due process.
 Not long into the hearing, an employee testifying for the board committed perjury under oath.
 It was a highly dramatic scene.
 Days later we would find out that the employee lost their job.
 I had thought that would be the most memorable moment of the hearing.
 It was not.

 It had become clear that our hearing officer did not like our attorney.
 This worried me.
 Toward the end of the hearing, we opened a sealed file which contained proof that the district was hiding key evidence that could change the outcome of the case.
 Upon this discovery, the hearing officer admitted he could no longer be unbiased (no doubt due to his disdain for our attorney) and recused himself from our case.
 This was another highly dramatic and memorable day.
-This was the day I learned due process decisions could be influenced by the way people feel about you.
+This was the day I learned that important legal decision could be influenced by the way people feel about you.
 After nearly six months of the hearing, we learned we had to start all over again.

 Months later, we were assigned a new hearing officer.
 It was also the start of a new school year and the district was holding their back-to-school convocation.
 All school employees were in the audience when it was announced that there was a “difficult family” with a “son who had autism” who had taken the district to due process.
 They went on to explain this case was the basis of the board employee losing their job.
 That night I got a phone call from a staff member attending the convocation.
 The phone caller explained how they were talking about us at the convocation.
 While never saying our names, he knew they were talking about us because, well, we live in a small town.
 Feeling violated, I called Bill Laviano.
 He explained that they had breached my son’s confidentiality, which was against the law because my son’s educational records were protected under FERPA (Family Educational Rights and Privacy Act).
 This is the educational equivalency of HIPPA.
 It turns out you don’t have to say someone’s name to breach their confidentiality.
 If you give enough personally identifiable information for people to figure it out, that’s all it takes.
 We had been outed.